d-michail/jheaps/README.md

 * MELD(H1,H2): add all elements of H2 into H1 and destroy H2

-## Pairing heaps?

-Pairing Heaps are addressable heaps whose performance is often faster in practice than array-based binary heaps and d-ary heaps, and almost always faster than other pointer-based heaps, including data structures like Fibonacci heaps that are theoretically more efficient.
-Pairing heaps are a self-adjusting variant of Fibonacci Heaps.

-For a detailed description see the following papers:

-* Michael L. Fredman, Robert Sedjewick, Daniel D. Sleator, and Robert E. Tarjan.
-The Pairing Heap: A New Form of Self-Adjusting Heap.
-Algorithmica 1:111-129, 1986. [[pdf]](https://www.cs.cmu.edu/~sleator/papers/pairing-heaps.pdf)
-* John T. Stasko and Jeffrey Scott Vitter.
-Pairing heaps: experiments and analysis.
-Communications of the ACM, Volume 30, Issue 3, Pages 234-249, 1987.
-* Michael L. Fredman.
-On the efficiency of pairing heaps and related data structures.
-Journal of the ACM, Volume 46, Issue 4, Pages 473-501, 1999.

-The [wikipedia article](https://en.wikipedia.org/wiki/Pairing_heap) also contains a nice description.

 ## Compatibility

 The library requires JDK v1.6 and above.